LionelAuroux/cnorm/README.md

+# CNORM #

-CNORM a C frontend in python
+CNORM is a C frontend written in python with the module [Pyrser][https://github.com/LionelAuroux/cnorm]

+The documentation is [here][http://pythonhosted.org/cnorm/index.html]